Cut-Out Sugar Cookie Recipe (Soft & Buttery)

 Ingredients – tailored to your taste and celebration

-For the cookie dough: We’re using a basic dough made with flour, sugar, egg, butter, baking powder and vanilla extract.
+- Cookie dough: A basic dough of flour, sugar, egg, butter, baking powder, and vanilla extract.

 Tips